software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > It would nice if the reading recommendation list would display the date when the recommendations was added.
 This way, the user would know how old the recommendation is.
 >
 > To better organize the reading recommendations, it would be useful to be able to add different categories, like "Programming tutorials" or "Video game news".
 User should be able to add a category using a form.
+The form should only have a field for the category name.
+The user should not be able to add a category with a blank name or a name that already exists.
 There should also be a page that lists all the added categories and has a "Add a category" link that takes the user to the form.
 >
 > After adding a category, the user should be able to select a category from a dropdown menu while adding a recommendation.
 The dropdown menu should also have an "Uncategorized" option to leave the reading recommendation uncategorized.
 The category should be displayed on the reading recommendation list.
 >